tomconte/tomconte.github.io/_posts/2016-05-31-deploying-my-first-smart-contract.md

 transactionHash: 0x1ec5e7186f7fd7a0d43e5226a06711e2d915e26b53154d4ebef981d58d2570ff
 ~~~

 The address of the contract will be useful later, when you want to call it from another node.
-However for now, the deployment code should have created a nice JavaScript object that you can call right away to call the contract.
+However for now, the deployment code should have created a nice JavaScript object that you can use right away to call the contract.
 In my case, the object is named `apollotrade`.
 We can use the web3 API to call methods (i.e. read values) and also to send transactions (i.e. change the contract state).
 For more details about the difference between transactions and calls, see the [Contracts and Transactions documentation](http://ethdocs.org/en/latest/contracts-and-transactions/contracts.html#interacting-with-a-contract).

 Basically here is how to sell some energy (via a transaction) and then retrieve your balance (via a call):